ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesFilesApi.md

 const apiInstance = new FilesFilesApi(configuration);

-let fileId: number; //The file ID of the form draft. (default to undefined) let checkFillFormDraft: CheckFillFormDraft; //The parameters for checking the form draft filling. (optional)
+let fileId: number; //The file ID of the form draft. (default to undefined) let checkFillFormDraft: CheckFillFormDraft; //The parameters for checking the form draft filling.

 const { status, data } = await apiInstance.checkFillFormDraft(
     fileId,